I made these yesterday, some to eat and some to freeze. Really nice so I'm sharing.

 20g dried red lentils

-a grinding of pepper (I don’t add salt until the end because the stock usually makes it salty enough for me)
+a grinding of pepper (I don’t add salt until the end because

 a pinch of dried herbs (I use mixed herbs)